 Financial aid, loans, scholarships (Sigma Theta Tau,) Nurse Anesthesia traineeships, hospital subsidies are available to those that are eligible.

 The deposit is nonrefundable.
-It is used to support the educational needs of the program.
+It is used to support the educational needs of the track.

 Clinical rotations begin in November of the first year.
 The first rotation is for 7 months to ensure consistency while you learn basic concepts.
 After the initial rotation, all other rotations are between 1 to 6 months at a time.
 You will gain exposure to different facilities, providers, patient populations, and anesthesia techniques.